wp-plugins/nextgen-facebook/readme.txt

 == Changelog ==

-= Version 6.1-DEV-4 =
+= Version 6.1-DEV-5 =

 * Included the Facebook 'Language / Locale' option on the General settings page, and added the `og:locale` meta property tag.
-* Added a check for Open Graph / Twitter Card conflict with the Yoast WordPress SEO plugin.
+* Added a check for possible Open Graph / Twitter Card options conflict with the Yoast WordPress SEO plugin (its meta tags are too basic and should be disabled).
 * Added a character counter for the Post / Page custom Description field (Pro version).
 * Added a custom Video URL field for Posts and Pages (Pro version).
 * Added a custom Tweet field for Posts and Pages (Pro version).
+* Added a stylesheet settings page with sections for each button style (excerpt, content, shortcode, etc.).
 * Moved most informational text on the settings pages to popup tooltips.

 = Version 6.0 =